 Radeon Settings are currently not available.
 Please try again after connecting AMD graphics.

-The main causes for this issue are either corrupt or incompatible drivers.
-This brings in a solution that is straight and simple.
+The main causes of this issue are corrupt or incompatible drivers.
+This leads to a straight and simple solution.

-We will be undertaking the following fixes to get rid of this error on Windows 11/10:
+We will be undertaking the following steps to get rid of this error on Windows 11/10:

 - Change Driver Version.